 “Larger monarch caterpillars – those in the final stages before starting to transform into butterflies – often showed the highest levels of aggression.”

 I enjoy the second part of the story about those headbutting, hungry caterpillars- they become butterflies.
-I may be stretching the comparison too far, but the butterfly is one symbol for the soul.
-The monarch butterflies lift off and make the most extraordinary flight together – thousands of miles from the north to a mountain outside Mexico City where they gather year after year in the same forest.
-Although sadly now they arrive in diminishing numbers.
+I may be stretching the comparison too far, but the butterfly is a frequent symbol for the soul.
+Monarch butterflies lift off and make the most extraordinary flight together – thousands of miles from the north to a mountain outside Mexico City where they gather year after year in the same forest.
+(Although sadly now they arrive in diminishing numbers.)
 Humans also have the capacity to transform and connect with our less earthbound form – our existence at the soul level.
 We can raise our consciousness so that we are not trapped in the material world and fighting each other for physical survival.

 “I show that our mind is not confined to our brain or body, as we have been taught, but extends infinitely outside them.
 Our minds have no boundaries or limits, so they merge with all other minds to form what I call One Mind.
 This greater mind appears to be boundless in time, so it is immortal and eternal.”

 “…our individual minds are not just individual but connected to the One Mind.
 It is about our relationships – how our minds are connected with one another and with all of life on earth, and why this is crucial for our survival.” **

 When we attain One Mind, we can see the other as just another divine being, like us.
 It is in the non-earthbound level of being that we can recognize that we are all connected.